-A small slice of this dense pecan torte satisfies the largest appetite.
-The combination of pecans and bourbon in the silky smooth whipped cream is a vintage Southern crowd-pleasing flavor.
-You may even opt to put a drop or two of bourbon in your accompanying coffee.–David Leite
+A small slice of this dense pecan torte satisfies even the most insatiable appetite.
+The combination of pecans in the cake and bourbon in the silken smooth whipped cream is a classic Southern crowd-pleaser.–David Leite

 Pecan Torte with Bourbon Whipped Cream